carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 *Small steps towards open science.
 The Turing Way project illustration by Scriberia for The Turing Way Community Shared under CC-BY 4.0 License.
 Zenodo. http://doi.org/10.5281/zenodo.3332807*

-Encourage taking small steps towards openness as a shared responsibility in your team.
+Encourage taking small steps towards openness as a responsibility towards research integrity in your team.
 There are many community-driven resources, guidance and opportunities in open science that provided structured support to learn about open science.
-For instance, [FOSTER Open Science](https://www.fosteropenscience.eu/learning/what-is-open-science/#/id/5ab8ea32dd1827131b90e3ac) provides an introductory course to help your team members understand what open science is and why it is something you should care about.
+For instance, *The Turing Way* [chapter on Open Research](https://the-turing-way.netlify.app/reproducible-research/open.html) and [FOSTER Open Science](https://www.fosteropenscience.eu/learning/what-is-open-science/#/id/5ab8ea32dd1827131b90e3ac) provides an introduction to help researchers understand what open science is and why it is something you should care about.
 Another hands-on opportunity is provided by [Open Life Science](https://openlifesci.org), which is a 16-week long training and mentoring for anyone in research interested in going through the programme to apply open science practices systematically in their research projects.

-Open doesn't mean sharing everything, but making it 'as open as possible and as closed as necessary.
-Your research can still be reproducible without all parts necessarily being open.
-Research projects that use sensitive data should be more careful and follow research data management plans closely (discussed in the next chapter).

 ## Conclusion